cnbbooks/lfe-sicp/ch1/functions_as_arguments.md

 to express this concept.
 The power of sigma notation is that it allows mathematicians to deal with the concept of summation itself rather than only with particular sums -- for example, to formulate general results about sums that are independent of the particular series being summed.

-Similarly, as program designers, we would like our language to be powerful enough so that we can write a function that expresses the concept of summation itself rather than only procedures that compute particular sums.
+Similarly, as program designers, we would like our language to be powerful enough so that we can write a function that expresses the concept of summation itself rather than only functions that compute particular sums.
 We can do so readily in our procedural language by taking the common template shown above and transforming the "slots" into formal parameters:

 ```lisp
 (defun sum (term a next b)